-"But let us now be glad and happy that Mr VdB saves us as communist - because communism has of course only always done the best for the people" (#564)
+'But let us now be glad and happy that Mr VdB saves us as communist - because communism has of course only always done the best for the people' (#564)

-"VdB is de-facto the 2nd [Austrian] republic's first dictator, a flawless anti-democrat!!!" (#1147)
+'VdB is de-facto the 2nd [Austrian] republic's first dictator, a flawless anti-democrat!!!' (#1147)

-"Also Stalin ignored the people - Isn't Bello also a communist, right?" (#1623)
+'Also Stalin ignored the people - Isn't Bello also a communist, right?' (#1623)

-"A dictator, but one would not have expected anything else from this green liar" (#1742)
+'A dictator, but one would not have expected anything else from this green liar' (#1742)

-"The Austrian Stalin" (#2237)
+'The Austrian Stalin' (#2237)

-"Joseph Stalin and Tito look down to us.
-You have found a worthy successor in the People's Republic of Austria under the leader VdB" (#1846)

-A common comment of FPÖ supporters on Face-book was that they described Van der Bellen as a dictator comparable to Stalin and Tito.
-By calling Van der Bellen a communist, such users alluded to the fact that Van der Bellen at the age of twenty had once voted for the Austrian Communist Party KPÖ.
-The use of strongly emotionally connoted politonyms such as "communist" and "dictator" aims at communicating political danger and presenting the enemy as dangerous.
+'Joseph Stalin and Tito look down to us.
+You have found a worthy successor in the People's Republic of Austria under the leader VdB' (#1846) A common comment of FPÖ supporters on Facebook was that they described Van der Bellen as a dictator comparable to Stalin and Tito.
+By calling Van der Bellen a communist, such users alluded to the fact that at the age of twenty Van der Bellen had once voted for the Austrian Communist Party KPÖ.
+The use of strongly emotionally connoted politonyms such as 'communist' and 'dictator' aims at communicating political danger and presenting the enemy as dangerous.

 Most of these postings refer to Alexander Van der Bellen's declaration that as Austrian President he would not provide a mandate to the FPÖ to form a government if the party were the relatively strongest force after elections.
-On May 24, the German public service broadcasting channel ARD interviewed Van der Bellen, who said in the news programme Tagesthemen: "My concerns are not of a personal nature.
+On 24 May 2018 the German public service broadcasting channel ARD interviewed Van der Bellen, who said in the news programme Tagesthemen: 'My concerns are not of a personal nature.
 I have always stressed this fact.
 They are a matter of European politics because the FPÖ so to speak plays in various suggestions with fire.
-It flirts with the re-nationalisation of the European Union".
-In another interview, Van der Bellen also commented on this issue: "We are not in favour of the world's Le Pens governing us".
-In Van http://www.telefonabc.at/haeufigste-nachnamen. aspx, accessed on June 8, 2016.
+It flirts with the re-nationalisation of the European Union.
+10 In another interview, Van der Bellen also commented on this issue: 'We are not in favour of the world's LePens governing us.
+11 In Van der Bellen's view, the FPÖ spreads nationalism and xenophobia.
+His fear is that it has an anti-democratic agenda.
+This is the reason why he argues against a FPÖ mandate to form the Austrian government.
+Strache, in one of his Facebook postings (see figure 5), inverted this logic and asked: 'Who splits the country and plays with fire?'
+He thereby implied that not the FPÖ, but Van der Bellen advanced a dangerous form of politics.